JohnGiorgi/neuroner-hyperparameter-optimization/README.md

 #### How the script works?

 The script works by coordinating output from `NeuroNER` runs with `hyperopt` optimization.
 Essentially, hyperparameters to train are given a 'space', then NeuroNER is ran using hyperparameters from this space.
 The F1 score on the test set (using the model checkpoint with best performance on the validation set) is the minimization objective.
-The optmization algorithm used is the **Tree-structured Parzen Estimator (TPE)** algorithm.
+The optimization algorithm used is the **Tree-structured Parzen Estimator (TPE)** algorithm.